Safe and supportive gatherings to improve your writing

 Writing takes practice.
 Practice takes time.
 Time requires both the willingness to commit and a safe place where time for writing is expected and highly valued.

-That’s why every program from Greenfire Creative, from luncheon speech to multi-day writing retreat, includes guidance, ideas, and practice in a safe, supportive environment.
+That’s why every Greenfire® program, from luncheon speech to multi-day writing retreat, includes guidance, ideas, and practice in a safe, supportive environment.
 Here, you can experiment, share your work, and write without fear.

 Our goal is to empower, not intimidate.
 To open up your creativity, not shut it down under the guise of rules or one person’s self-proclaimed “right” answer.
 To increase your confidence at the same time you’re improving your skills.

-Be sure to email me if you have any questions or would like to set up a workshop, retreat, or other programs.
+Contact us if you have any questions or would like to set up a workshop, retreat, or other program for your group or organization.

 What’s the difference between a Retreat, a Workshop, Programs & Presentations, and a Writing Conference?